Ultra barefoot runner completes 450+ mile Three Peaks Challenge

 We’re facing an existential threat.
 It’s time to move beyond simply raising awareness for the environment and become the change.
 The industrialisation of humanity has seen global wildlife population drop by 60 percent since 1970, that’s half an adult life span, but what about natural humans or indigenous people of the world?

 The National Three Peaks Challenge is traditionally a 24 hour endurance race to climb the highest mountains in Scotland, England and Wales.
-Runners complete the combined 23 mile ascent and descent by foot, then drive the 462 miles between peaks.
-Tony will complete the entire route by foot.
+Runners complete the combined 23 mile ascent and descent by foot, then drive the 450+ miles between peaks.
+Tony completed the entire route by foot.

-Tony will run the natural surface of the peaks barefoot, and the unnatural tarmac between the peaks in a protective layer of tech by Vivobarefoot which allow his feet to maintain their natural form.
+Tony ran the natural surface of the peaks barefoot, and the unnatural tarmac between the peaks in a protective layer of tech by Vivobarefoot which allow his feet to maintain their natural form.

 He says it’s not only a physical test of endurance, but a test of human potential and the power of the mind.
-Breathwork, natural running technique, mobility and cold water immersion will be a critical part of his daily preparations and recovery.
+Breathwork, natural running technique, mobility and cold water immersion were a critical part of his daily preparations and recovery.

 Our natural humanity is disappearing at an alarming rate.
 If we wipe out the indigenous people of the world, we lose the most important template of all; we lose what it is to live and co-exist in our natural world.